© Becky Stern https://www.flickr.com/photos/bekathwia/

 We relished the moment.
 That is until we entered our spare rooms…

-They were cram-packed with books and CDs.
-But even worse was our attic.
+They were crammed with books and CDs.
+But the real disaster was our attic.
 There we had managed to stack crates to the ceiling, filled with tools, slides, photo albums, and assorted junk.

-What were we going to do with it all?
+What were we supposed to do with all of it?

-After checking out how much storage costs, (Aigh!)
-We set about getting rid of it.
+After checking out storage costs, (aigh!), we decided to start getting rid of it instead.

-The early optimism soon turned to despair.
-There is nothing more disheartening than spending entire weekends sorting stuff.
-Then afterward looking around to see that you’ve hardly made a dent.
+Our early optimism soon turned to despair.
+There is nothing more disheartening than spending entire weekends sorting through stuff, only to look around afterward and realize you’ve barely made a dent.

 Russ Roca and Laura Crawford of The Path Less Pedaled also downsized before their trip.
 Read about it here, here, and here.